 Are you delivering the best user experience possible to your site visitors?

-It’s crucial to commit yourself to this, since it’s a fundamental part of organic search rankings and conversions.
+It’s crucial to commit yourself to this, since it’s a fundamental part of organic search rankings and to increase conversion rate optimization.

 You may think that your site offers useful information and deserves to rank highly in Google results, but the real question to ask yourself is “what do users think?”

-User optimization refers to creating a memorable experience for your users, so that they’ll read your content and take the right actions (e.g., subscribe to your list or buy your product).
+User optimization refers to creating a memorable user experience so that they’ll read your content and take the right actions (e.g., subscribe to your list or buy your product).

-Optimizing your content for users will improve your conversion rates and boost your search rankings, both of which are crucial for business success.
-According to MarketingSherpa, “Over 80% of marketers consider increasing overall conversion a dominant priority for their website optimization programs.”
+Optimizing your content for users will increase conversion rates and boost your search rankings, both of which are crucial for business success.

-Here are 8 principles of user optimization that will help you improve your search rankings, as well as your conversion rate, once you implement them on your site.
+Here are 8 principles of user optimization that will help you improve your search rankings, as well as your conversion rate optimization, once you implement them on your site.

 1. Optimize your site to load faster.

 How do you feel when you visit a web page that loads like an old snail crawling uphill?

 Even if the page has just the information that you’re looking for, it may not matter.
 That’s not a good first impression.